 Option 1: Monthly SSDI Income

 If you qualify for Social Security disability income (SSDI), the SSA uses your average lifetime earnings before your disability began to determine your monthly pay rate.
-(Your current income and level of disability have no influence on your monthly disability check amount.)
-The maximum monthly SSDI amount for 2021 is $3,148, but most individuals get $1,277/month, on average.
+(Your injuries, illnesses or symptoms have no influence on your monthly disability check amount.)
+The maximum monthly SSDI amount for 2022 is $3,345, but most individuals get $1,358/month, on average.

 Very simply, the SSA’s formula in determining SSDI accounts for inflation and looks at your highest earnings throughout your employment history.
 Then, they add up your three highest wage-earning years and use that number to determine your monthly pay rate.
 The higher your past earnings, the more SSDI pay you can receive each month.
 For an in-depth breakdown of the process or get your own SSDI estimate, use the SSA’s benefit calculator.
 If you’re already getting government-regulated disability assistance (like workers’ comp or temporary state benefits), the SSA reduces your SSDI amount.
 However, SSI and VA benefits do not reduce your SSDI.